Please submit forms to:

 - Overnight student visitors must register at the Safety and Security Office.

-- Student visitors may only park in the Packer Street lot.
+- Student visitors may only park in the Purple coded parking lots.

 - All parking fines assessed to visitor's vehicle will be posted to the host's student account.